DoclerLabs/openstack/openstack-installer/docs/installation.rst

   - For Ceph, it is recommended to have separate management and cluster communication interfaces.

 - NTP should be working on all nodes.
-- All nodes must have an user 'ansible' created, ssh passwordless login enabled from the deployment node, and sudo rights.
+- All nodes must have an user 'ubuntu' created, ssh passwordless login enabled from the deployment node, and sudo rights.
 Several deployment tools, like MAAS, creates an 'ubuntu' user by default with sudo rights.
-It can be used, too, but have to give '-u ubuntu' parameter in the ansible-playbook command line, or change ansible.cfg remote_user parameter.
+If you're using another user, you have to give '-u username' parameter in the ansible-playbook command line, or change ansible.cfg remote_user parameter.

 3. Installation